Ił Wiekły Drakuń

 Ił Wiekły Drakuń (translation: That Old Dragon) was a Venedic Zone rock band.
-They were the first rock band from the Republic of the Two Crowns to have success abroad, entering in the charts of several European countries and played in several tours across Europe and North America, both as openers for already established bands so as in their own name.
+They were the first rock band from the Republic of the Two Crowns to have success abroad, entering in the charts of several European countries and played in several tours across Europe and North America, both as openers for already established bands and in their own name.

 Note, only members who participated in recordings are listed here.

-Frączyszek Marcinu: lead vocals, violin and cello
+Frączyszek Marcinu: lead vocals, violin, and cello

-Marzyn Pazany: flute, recorder and clarinet
+Marzyn Pazany: flute, recorder, and clarinet

 Jerzy Pietrzyn: bass and backing vocals

-Frączyszek Dziakuń: drums, timpani and percussion
+Frączyszek Dziakuń: drums, timpani, and percussion

 Frączyszek Dziłmuć: drums and percussion

 Romuald Marzyn Kranc: electric and acoustic guitars and harp.
 Occasional lead vocals.

 The original core members of the band were all students from the Universtity of Kordyn (*here’s* Krakow): Frączyszek Marcinu (vocals, violin), Floręć Prowany (keyboards) and Marzyn Pazany (flute), all coming from classical music backgound but soon influenced by the small local zonee scene.